You’ll Love A Weekend In Memphis – Home Of The Blues

 Founded in 1819, Memphis has certainly had its ups and downs, but through it all, its rich history and culture has left a definitive mark on the American landscape.
 In recent years it has gained popularity as a destination, because of this history and the abundance of Memphis attractions.
 Also because it is so readily accessible, due to its central location along the Mississippi River.
 If you have never been to the birthplace of rock and roll, perhaps a weekend in Memphis should be in your future!

 Any 3 day Memphis itinerary will be jam packed, because there really are that many things to do in Memphis.
 There are several Memphis neighborhoods that have something special, and unique, to offer.
 (Anyone who tells you they did not enjoy a visit to the city probably never left the downtown area!)
 If you are the “gotta see it all” type, you may try to jam it all into your 3 days in Memphis, and our itinerary gives a good effort.
 However, I truly recommend slowing down the pace, and really enjoying the experiences.
-If you don’t get it all in, you will have a good reason for another Memphis weekend!
+If you don’t get it all in, you will have a good reason for another weekend in Memphis!

 I’m Julie Diebolt Price, a freelance travel writer, and photographer.
 I enjoy deep-diving into the culture and history of every town that I visit because every place is exciting, and everyone has a story.
-A recent road trip allowed five days in the Memphis area, and it left me wanting more.
+A recent road trip allowed days in the Memphis area, and it left me wanting more.
 You might also love a road trip through Tennessee, starting with a weekend in Memphis, 2 or 3 days in Nashville, and winding up with 2 or 3 days in Chattanooga.
 It is non-stop music, good eating, and outdoor adventure!

-I put together this Memphis 3 day itinerary to get you out into the Memphis neighborhoods, and include all of the Memphis must dos that incorporate the historic, cultural and natural sites in the city.
+I put together this Memphis 3 day itinerary to get you out into the Memphis neighborhoods, and include all of the things to do in Memphis including the historic, cultural and natural sites in the city.
 It is definitely not all inclusive, as there are many other things to do in Memphis, but it is packed.

-This Memphis Weekend Itinerary includes:
+This Weekend in Memphis Itinerary includes:

 • A bit of Memphis history